Magicwolfes/Ops-102/README.md

-# Code 102 - Intro to Software Development
+# Notes and Code
-## Notes
+## Code 102 - Intro to Software Development